Pratham16112002/Markdown-notes/Personal Home/Vocab.md

 incensed : very angry.
-dogmatic : if you are dogmatic , then you think that you are right even if you're not, and think everyone else is wrong or doctrinaire. iconoclastic : criticizing or attacking any belief or institution or heterodox.
+dogmatic : if you are dogmatic , then you think that you are right even if you're not, and think everyone else is wrong or doctrinaire. iconoclastic : criticizing or attacking any belief or institution or heterodox. ubiquitous : seeming to everywhere. scanty : smaller in size or amount that is considered necessary or hoped for. omnipresent : present or having an effect everywhere every time.